TheByteStuff/RemoteSyslog_Service/README.md

 `tests/test_syslogger_tcp.py` | Tests for `custom_components/remote_syslog/syslogger_tcp.py`.
 `tests/test_syslogger_udp.py` | Tests for `custom_components/remote_syslog/syslogger_udp.py`.
 `CONTRIBUTING.md` | Guidelines on how to contribute.
-`example.png` | Screenshot that demonstrate how it might look in the UI.
+`AutomationsExample.png` | Screenshot from Automations 'Call Service'.
 `info.md` | An example on a info file (used by [hacs][hacs]).
 `LICENSE` | The license file for the project.
 `README.md` | The file you are reading now.